Umbilical Cord Prolapse

 What are the consequences of umbilical cord prolapse?

-An umbilical cord prolapse presents a great danger to the fetus.
-During the delivery, the fetus can put stress on the cord.
+Umbilical cord prolapse is an uncommon but potentially fatal obstetric emergency.
+When this occurs during labor or delivery the prolapsed cord is compressed between the fetal presenting part and the cervix.
 This can result in a loss of oxygen to the fetus, and may even result in a stillbirth.

 What causes an umbilical cord prolapse?